vinod-kayartaya/INFOSYS-RDBMS-POSTGRES-MARCH-2023/day-12/Readme.md

     DECLARE
         emp record;
     BEGIN
-        SELECT first_name, last_name, title_of_courtesy, city
+        SELECT first_name, last_name, title_of_courtesy, city, country
-            INTO emp -- now the structure of emp is decided and will have the child variables: first_name, last_name, title_of_courtesy, city
+            INTO emp -- now the structure of emp is decided and will have the child variables: first_name, last_name, title_of_courtesy, city and country
             FROM employees
             WHERE employee_id=1;
         raise info 'The employee whose id is % is % and lives in % (%)'